yiguo-17/pokebowl-backend/README.md

 ### Workflow

 * You'll be running `jest --watch-all`, but working in two separate files, one per function.
 Each one has a corresponding test file you can check out to see how each test is working.
+* Don't forget to check out the `pokemon.js` file to see what our data looks like!
+* And this README looks a LOT better on GitHub, so check it out there.

 ### Tasks